-Value Added Tax (VAT) (Taxa pe valoare adăugată)
+Value Added Tax (VAT) (Taxa pe valoare adăugată).
 The VAT is levied on the supply of goods and services provided on the Romanian territory by a VAT taxpayer as a result of an economic activity and the imported goods from non-EU countries.
 VAT is also levied on the import of new vehicles and goods which are subject to excise tax from EU countries.
 The taxpayer is a person who carries out, independently and irrespective of location, economic activities, no matter what the purpose and result of these activities.
 The tax base is the price for the supply of goods and services and the custom value for imported goods.

-In 2015, the standard VAT rate was 24% and is was applied on the tax base.
+In 2016, the standard VAT rate was 20% and is was applied on the tax base.
 A reduced 9% VAT rate was applied on medicines, medical prostheses, orthopaedic products, books, newspapers, magazines, and accommodation in hotels or similar, access to cultural and historical events and institutions.
 A 5% VAT rate was supplementary introduced for the supply of houses as part of the government's social policy.
-In 2016, the standard VAT rate has decreased to 20% and further to 19% in 2017, and the specific product categories for which a reduced rate applies have changed as follows.
+In 2017, the standard VAT rate has decreased to 19% and the specific product categories for which a reduced rate applies have changed as follows.
 For cultural services and supply of books, newspapers, magazines, etc. the 5% rate is applied instead of the 9% rate which has been levied before.
 The application of the 9% rate is extended to the following product categories: food and non-alcoholic beverages; water supply; restaurant and catering service (except for alcoholic beverages).

-Excise tax (Accize)
+Excise tax (Accize).
 In Romania the excise taxes are applied on the following products: alcohol and alcoholic beverages, processed tobacco, energy products and electricity.
-Only in 2015, excises were levied also on other products, such as: coffee, jewellery, natural fur products, cars, weapons and boats.